Juggernaut102/tp/docs/DeveloperGuide.md

        Expected: Same results as above (case-insensitive).

     1. Test case: `find d/Funday`
-       Expected: Error message displayed — “Please enter a valid day of the week (Monday…Sunday).”
-No change to list.
+       Expected: Error message displayed — “Days should only be one of the following: Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday” No change to list.

     1. Test case: `find d/Sunday` (no students with Sunday lessons)
        Expected: list panel becomes empty.